-From the muffin that will change your life to why carnival is best forgotten, Taylor Morris co- founder Hugo Taylor gives us the download on life in Notting Hill.
+From the muffin that will change your life to why carnival is best forgotten, Taylor Morris co- founder Hugo Taylor gives us the down-low on life in Notting Hill.

 I was born and raised in Chelsea but now I live in Notting Hill.